MegaJoctan/MALE5/Linear Models/README.md

 * The class utilizes gradient descent to optimize the weights and bias during training.
 * Hyperparameter tuning (epochs, learning rate, tolerance) can significantly impact model performance and should be considered based on the specific data and task.

-By understanding the purpose and functionalities of the `CLogisticRegression` class and the underlying mathematical concepts, users can effectively leverage logistic regression for binary classification problems within their MQL5 programs.

 ## CPolynomialRegression Class: Polynomial Regression for MQL5